nemjain962/Assignment_2/README.md

 # Assignment_2
 The assignment has been implemented in using selenium and python through pytest test engine.
-The project can be cloned from below mentioned git repository: https://github.com/nemjain962/Assignment_2.git
+The project can be cloned from below mentioned git repository: <br>
+https://github.com/nemjain962/Assignment_2.git

 To get execute the code please follow below instructions :